gssln/strava/README.md

 ## Export Adidas/Runtastic workout data
 1. Navigate to `https://www.runtastic.com/` and log in
-2. Got to the settings and export your data.
+2. Go to the settings and export your data.
 Note that you may have to wait a couple of days before your data is available

 ## Strava authentication